zugmana/xnat-access/README.md

 NEW CHANGES v 0.5 :
 Fixed a problem in the xnat2bids function for multi-session subjects.
 The fmap identifier is now unique to the session.
-There is now a possiblilty of running downloads and unzipping in parallel.
+There is now a possiblilty of running downloads and unzipping in parallel. v 0.5.3:
+You can now pass a csv with a list of subjects, one subject per line.